 1. Basic Computer Skills

-This class is for participants who know nothing or very little about computer.
-It includes learning how to use the mouse, becoming familiar with common keys on the keyboard, and understanding basic computer parts (hardware) and terminologies.
+This class is for participants who know nothing or very little about computers.
+It includes learning how to use the mouse, becoming familiar with common keys on the keyboard, and understanding basic computer parts (hardware) and common terminologies.

 2. Beginning Internet

 Topics include how to get access to the internet and search for information online using Google.